b4yuan/sefa_classroom/README.md

 This file can easily be generated using _jsonfile_generator.py_.
 The user will specify the weight values in the command line call, and the file will be created with the correct format.

 The details of this file are completely up to the professor.
 The professor can choose to use the same _weights.json_ for every assignment, or can create different ones for different assignments.
+This file must be located in the respective homework folder in profFiles.
+Example: HW03Cake -> _profFiles/hws/HW03Cake/weights.json_

-The grading script will take care of *** something about how test case weights dont have to add up to 100 ***
+The grading script will correctly assign test case weights regardless of their sum.

-*** Where to place the file ***

 #### Makefiles